 The carrier will load your car into a secure metal container if you choose container shipping.
 This method offers superior protection against damage and inclement weather.

 However, most trailers can only accommodate one or two shipping containers at a time.
 This means that you will pay more for the ground portion of the transit.

 Which Shipping Option Should I Choose?

 When you’re contemplating which shipping option to choose, consider how much protection you want for your vehicle.
-If your vehicle is a classic or exotic vehicle, then we recommend container shipping.
-It will protect your vehicle and minimize the risk of any damage occurring during transit.
+If your vehicle is classic or exotic , we recommend container shipping.
+It will protect your vehicle and minimize the risk of damage during transit.

 On the other hand, RORO loading is more affordable.
 Your vehicle will still be placed inside a shipping container before being loaded onto a ship for international transport.

 A shipping company should offer insurance for all shipping options, including international transit.
 However, we need more than our standard coverage to cover the entire value of your vehicle in the event of an unexpected incident.
 That is why many clients choose to purchase additional insurance to cover the full value of their vehicle.